vivekvohra/iPlusCode/privacy.md

 # Privacy Policy – iPlusCode Chrome Extension

-This extension stores your Codeforces handle, bookmarked problems, and optional notes using Chrome's sync storage.
-All data remains on your local device or Chrome account and is only accessible to you.
+The **iPlusCode** Chrome extension helps you track Codeforces problems, view your friends’ accepted submissions, and maintain private notes.
+All data is stored **locally** on your device or within your **Chrome account sync storage**, and is only accessible to **you**.

 ---

-## We do not:
+## What We Store

-- Collect personal data
-- Track your browsing activity
+- Your Codeforces handle
+- Bookmarked problems
-- Use cookies
+- Optional notes
-- Share or sell data to any third party
+- A cached list of your Codeforces friends (for display purposes only)
+- Cached friend submissions for solved problems (kept only in your local browser storage for performance)

+All of this data is managed using `chrome.storage.sync`, and **never leaves your device or browser**.

 ---

-The extension fetches your public Codeforces submission data via the Codeforces API to highlight solved problems.
-No login or password is required.
+## What We Do Not Do

+- ❌ Collect personal data
+- ❌ Track your browsing activity
+- ❌ Use cookies
+- ❌ Send or share any data to third-party servers (including ours – we don’t have a server)
+- ❌ Access your passwords or authentication data

+---

+## Permissions Explanation

+This extension requests access to `https://codeforces.com/*` to:

+- Display accepted submissions of your Codeforces friends on problem pages
+- Fetch your friend list from the `/friends` page *(requires you to be logged in to Codeforces in your browser)*
+- Highlight which problems you have already solved

+These features rely on **public Codeforces data** or pages you’re already authenticated on.
+Your credentials are **never accessed, stored, or transmitted** by this extension.

+---

+## Data Removal

-If you uninstall the extension, all data is removed automatically from your Chrome storage.
+When you uninstall the extension, all stored data is automatically deleted from Chrome's storage.

+---

 **Contact**: [vvkvohra1102@gmail.com](mailto:vvkvohra1102@gmail.com)